Abscess: Incision and drainage

-The abscess should be inspected to identify if foreign objects are a cause, which may require their removal.
+The abscess should be inspected to identify if foreign objects are the cause, which may require their removal.
 If foreign objects are not the cause, incising and draining the abscess is standard treatment.

-In critical areas where surgery presents a high risk, it may be delayed or used as a last resort.
-The drainage of a lung abscess may be performed by positioning the affected individual in a way that enables the contents to be discharged via the respiratory tract.
-Warm compresses and elevation of the limb may be beneficial for a skin abscess.
+In most cases, a localized injection of lidocaine and epinephrine precedes the incision, to suppress pain.

 Antibiotics

 Most people who have an uncomplicated skin abscess should not use antibiotics.
 Antibiotics in addition to standard incision and drainage is recommended in persons with severe abscesses, many sites of infection, rapid disease progression, the presence of cellulitis, symptoms indicating bacterial illness throughout the body, or a health condition causing immunosuppression.
 People who are very young or very old may also need antibiotics.
-If the abscess does not heal only with incision and drainage, or if the abscess is in a place that is difficult to drain such as the face, hands, or genitals, then antibiotics may be indicated.
+If the abscess does not heal only with incision and drainage, or if the abscess is in a place that is difficult to drain, such as the face, hands, or genitals, then antibiotics may be indicated.

-In those cases of abscess which do require antibiotic treatment, Staphylococcus aureus bacteria is a common cause and an anti-staphylococcus antibiotic such as flucloxacillin or dicloxacillin is used.
+In those cases of abscess which do require antibiotic treatment, Staphylococcus aureus bacteria are a common cause and an anti-staphylococcus antibiotic such as flucloxacillin or dicloxacillin is used.
 The Infectious Diseases Society of America advises that the draining of an abscess is not enough to address community-acquired methicillin-resistant Staphylococcus aureus (MRSA), and in those cases, traditional antibiotics may be ineffective.
 Alternative antibiotics effective against community-acquired MRSA often include clindamycin, doxycycline, minocycline, and trimethoprim-sulfamethoxazole.
 The American College of Emergency Physicians advises that typical cases of abscess from MRSA get no benefit from having antibiotic treatment in addition to the standard treatment.
-If the condition is thought to be cellulitis rather than an abscess, consideration should be given to the possibility of the strep species as a cause, that are still sensitive to traditional anti-staphylococcus agents such as dicloxacillin or cephalexin.
-This would be in the case of people that are able to tolerate penicillin.
-Antibiotic therapy alone without surgical drainage of the abscess is seldom effective due to antibiotics often being unable to get into the abscess and their ineffectiveness at low pH levels.

 Culturing the wound is not needed if standard follow-up care can be provided after the incision and drainage.
-Performing a wound culture is unnecessary because it rarely gives information which can be used to guide treatment.
+Performing a wound culture is unnecessary because it rarely gives information that can be used to guide treatment.